☛Visiting the Muktinath Temple, one of the holiest pilgrimage sites in Nepal

 Day 01- Arrival in Kathmandu airport (1,345 m).

 Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu and s/he will be displaying an Nature Hike Nepal signboard outside the airport terminal.
-You will be then transferred to your respective hotel in our private tourist vehicle.
+Then you will be transferred to your respective hotel in our private tourist vehicle.

 Overnight at Hotel.
 No meals included